July 31st and December 2nd are both celebrated as National Mutt Day!

 There’s no need to settle on one breed when you can have a whole bunch rolled into one package.
 Mutts are just awesome.
 There are plenty of advantages to having a mixed-breed dog.
 Here are a few reasons our non-purebred buddies are so great.

 Purebred dogs are often mated with their own kind, which means they aren’t that genetically different.
 But combining breeds allows for a bit more mixing.
 So some of the recessive disorders of certain breeds are drowned out by the dominant genes of other breeds.
-This means your mutt is more likely to escape the hereditary conditions of his parents, so he’ll be healthier for longer.
+This means your mutt is more likely to escape the hereditary conditions of their parents, so they’ll be healthier for longer.

 It can be quite expensive to buy from a dog breeder.
 Why not just pop down to the shelter and see what’s up with some of their pups?
 Adopting from a shelter is a great way to save a dog who needs some love, and adoption fees are fairly low, especially compared to the hundreds or thousands of dollars you may have to pay a breeder.
 Is it really worth it just to say your buddy comes from top stock?
 The pooches at the shelter might not be purebreds, but they’ll love you just the same.